 objArrayS = sA.find('-isa','Stateflow.State','-depth',1); objArrayT = sA.find('-isa','Stateflow.Transition','-depth',1); sourceObjs = [objArrayS ; objArrayT]; cb = sfclipboard; cb.copy(sourceObjs); cb.pasteTo(sB);

-You can also copy nongraphical data and event objects individually.
+You can also copy nongraphical data, event, and message objects individually.
 However, since there is no way for these objects to find their new owners, you must ensure that you copy each of these objects separately to its appropriate owner object.

 Note Copying objects individually is harder than copying grouped objects.
 See Copy by Grouping.